Ford F150 Oil Capacity

 You should always use the oil type specified in your owner’s manual.
 The new F-150 can be 5W-30 or 5W-20.
 Ford trucks are designed to run on a specific type of oil, and using the wrong kind can damage your engine.
 You can typically find this information in the maintenance section of your owner’s manual.

 Ford consistently recommends using high-quality synthetic oils in the F-150, with 5W-20 or 5W-30 being common.
 These motor oils are crafted to meet the rigorous standards set by the American Petroleum Institute (API).
-By choosing API-approved oils, I give my truck the best care possible, protecting the engine during the harshest conditions and ensuring it performs optimally in both personal and business applications.

 Performing a Ford F150 oil change regularly is not just about maintaining engine health; it’s also about maximizing the potential of my truck.
-Whether hauling heavy loads or navigating rough terrain, having the correct oil and ford f150 engine oil capacity keeps my F-150’s engine running smoothly and efficiently.
+Whether hauling heavy loads or navigating rough terrain, having the correct oil and Ford F150 engine oil capacity keeps my F-150’s engine running smoothly and efficiently.

 Engine TypeOil Capacity with FilterRecommended Oil Type